Indecisiveness was blamed for a disastrous gaijin nod exchange in Akihabara this morning.

-“I’d given the nod just as we crossed paths – I didn’t even know if he had acknowledged my foreign exchange or if he had given me the gaijin ghosting,” Friendly-Gaijin said.
+“I’d given the nod just as we crossed paths – I didn’t even know if he had acknowledged my foreign exchange or if he had given me the gaijin ghosting,” said Friendly-Gaijin Steven Jones.

-Friendly-Gaijin is now suffering from “trauma” and is anxious about future fellow gaijin encounters.
+Jones is now anxious about future gaijin encounters.

 “I’m now really self-conscious about when to look up, how long to look up, and whether to acknowledge the existence of Close-Vicinity-Gaijin.”

-Experts have advised all gaijin to remain calm and confident when bumping into other foreigners.
+Experts have advised all foreigners to remain calm and confident when bumping into other foreigners.

-“The key is maintaining a confident posture by keeping your shoulders back and making short sharp bursts of attempted eye-contact to avoid any last second desperate acknowledgements,” says one gaijin who has lived in Japan two years and thinks he is an expert on all things Japan.
+“The key is maintaining a confident posture by keeping your shoulders back and making short sharp bursts of attempted eye-contact to avoid any last second desperate acknowledgements,” says one gaijin expert who has lived in Tokyo two years and already knows everything about Japan.